Complete Guide: Installing Manjaro with Secure Boot Enabled

 # pacman -Syu xorg-server xorg-server-common xorg-xinit xorg-drivers accountsservice gnome-keyring gnome-session gnome-shell gnome-desktop gnome-terminal gdm

-Add a user and set password
+Add a user and set a password

 # useradd -mUG lp,network,power,sys,wheel -s /bin/zsh newuser